evmos/docs/docs/develop/smart-contracts/evm-extensions/authorization.md

 The user should grant authorization to allow smart contracts to send messages on behalf of a user account.
-This is achieved by the `Authorization.sol` and `DistributionAuthorization.sol` that provide the necessary functions to grant approvals and allowances.
+This is achieved by the `Authorization.sol` that provides the necessary functions to grant approvals and allowances.
-The precompiled contracts use these interfaces, `AuthorizationI` and `DistributionAuthorizationI`, to allow users to approve the corresponding messages and amounts if needed.
+The precompiled contracts use the `AuthorizationI` interface, to allow users to approve the corresponding messages and amounts.

 ## Solidity Interfaces